Diversifying Policy Behaviors with Extrinsic Behavioral Curiosity: Experiments

-Figure \ref{fig:heatmap} visualizes the policy archives for PPGA expert, GAIL, and MConbo-GAIL in Humanoid and Halfcheetah.
-The archive produced by MConbo-GAIL shows smoother performance (with lower variance across cells) and covers a larger area, highlighting the importance of measure-space exploration and MConbo-GAIL's effectiveness in generalizing high-level knowledge from limited demonstrations to unseen behavior patterns.
+\textbf{Policy Archive Visualization} Figure \ref{fig:heatmap} visualizes the policy archives learned by PPGA with true reward (True Reward), GAIL, GAIL-EBC in Halfcheetah and Humanoid.
+The archive produced by GAIL-EBC covers a much larger area, highlighting the importance of behavior exploration.

-Additionally, to demonstrate the potential of our method to enhance any IRL approach in the QD-IL context, we apply MConbo to the generic VAIL framework.
-We separately compare MConbo-VAIL with standard VAIL and other baselines, as shown in Figure \ref{fig:vail_combined}.
-Similar conclusions can be drawn: MConbo-VAIL significantly improves VAIL in the QD context and even outperforms the expert in the Walker2d and Humanoid environments.

-Table \ref{sum_table} summarizes the quantitative results of our methods (MConbo-GAIL and MConbo-VAIL) and baselines in the three tasks.
-MConbo improves boths GAIL and VAIL, thus we believe that our framework can potentially improve any inverse reinforcement learning algorithm in QD context.
-We also conducted some experiments for our framework to improve the QD performance of Imitation From Observation (IFO), which is a popular IL branch.
-Table \ref{ifo} shows a brief summary of the results.
-We opened the possibility for quality-diversity imitation-from-observation (QD-IFO).
-Please refer to Appendix \ref{QD_IFO} for detailed analysis.